 Importantly, any unused allowance does not roll over to the following tax year, meaning it is lost forever if the maximum amount is not filled.
 For anyone with the means, who is looking to save as much as possible for their future, it is important to be aware of the deadline to ensure you’re getting the most out of your ISA portfolio now and in the future.

 Putting in more, earlier in the life cycle of your investments, sets you up for greater potential gains down the line as these funds begin to work for you.
-To get the most out of your tax-free ISA allowance for the 19/20 tax year, make all contributions before the 5th April deadline.
+To fully utilise your tax-free ISA allowance for the 20/21 tax year, make all contributions before the 5th April deadline next year.

 The benefits of regular investing

 Regular investment plans can take a lot of the hassle out of investing.
 You don’t need to decide when to invest and you don’t need to time the market.
 All you need to decide is how much you want to invest.